-- B.BS.1.
+- B.BS.
+Biosolids and Sewage Sludge - B.BS.1.
 Disposal: The Permittee shall comply with all applicable sections of the following regulations for biosolids which are disposed of, and inform any biosolids disposer of the requirement that they must comply with the following regulations as applicable: - B.BS.1.1.
 40 CFR 257 and 258 for biosolids and solid waste screenings disposed of in municipal solid waste landfills as approved by the Administrator and the County; - B.BS.1.2.
 40 CFR 503 Subpart C for biosolids placed in surface disposal sites (dedicated land disposal sites or monofills) and Subpart E for biosolids incinerated. - B.BS.2.
 Reuse: The Permittee shall comply with any applicable sections of 40 CFR 503 Subpart B for biosolids that are land applied. - B.BS.2.1.
 The Permittee is responsible for informing any biosolids preparer, applier, or disposer, of all requirements and the applicable regulations listed above. - B.BS.2.2.
 Facilities which are regulated under 40 CFR part 503 shall monitor the parameters listed in B.BS.2.3, and shall also monitor the pathogen density requirements in 40 CFR 503.32 (a) and (b)(2) through (4), if using pathogens or fecal coliforms to demonstrate pathogen reduction at the frequencies listed below.

-Dry Biosolids Disposal rate in metric tons/yr.
-Frequency

->0 - <290 each year

-≥290 -<1500 once a quarter

-≥1500 -<15000 once every 2 months

-≥15000 once a month
+>0 - <290 ≥290 -<1500 ≥1500 -<15000 ≥15000 each year once a quarter once every 2 months once a month